 Sweetener Blends

 You might have noticed that there are also blends of different natural sweeteners available on the market.
 For instance, erythritol is frequently combined with other sweeteners, like xylitol and stevia, and monk fruit is a popular choice to combine with allulose.
-Do consider the properties of each ingredient when selecting a sweetener for your purpose, and follow the dosage instructions indicated on the packaging.

 Things to Consider When Choosing Keto Sweeteners